 - Preheat the oven to 375°F. Grease a 9×13-inch baking pan.

-- In a large skillet, over medium-high heat, brown the sausage and onion, breaking it up with a spoon until the sausage is fairly fine.
+- In a large skillet, over medium-high heat, brown the sausage and onion, breaking it up with a spoon.
 Drain any fat.

 - Add the pasta sauce, tomatoes, water, and Italian seasoning.
 Simmer uncovered for 12 minutes or until thickened, stirring occasionally.
 Season with salt and pepper to taste.